microsoft/TypeChat/site/src/blog/announcing-typechat-0-1-0.md

 ## Zod Validators

 The second change builds on pluggable validators: TypeChat makes it possible to create validators from Zod schemas.
-[If you're not familiar with Zod](https://zod.dev/), it's a fairly popular library in the TypeScript/JavaScript ecosystem for validating data.
+[If you're not familiar with Zod](https://zod.dev/), it's a popular library in the TypeScript/JavaScript ecosystem for validating data.
 One strength of this library is that as Zod type validator objects are constructed, static types can be derived from them.
+But for TypeChat, its more notable strength is the ability to construct schemas *dynamically*.

 To use a Zod-based schema, we first need to create a few Zod type validator objects and create an object defining all the ones we intend to use.